-Matt S. Whitt's research examines the formal and informal boundaries of democracy, especially the ways that democracies shape ideals of ‘good' citizenship by excluding, differentiating, or criminalizing ‘bad' citizens and ‘aliens’.
-His work contributes to debates on the ethics of immigration, the philosophy of punishment, and democratic theory.
-In one current project, he examines the testimonial injustices faced by pre-trial jail detainees when they speak out about the conditions of their incarceration, and the relevance of this for local democracy.
+My research examines the formal and informal boundaries of democracy, especially the ways that democracies shape ideals of ‘good' citizenship by excluding, differentiating, or criminalizing ‘bad' citizens and ‘aliens’.
+My work contributes to debates on criminal justice reform, immigration, the philosophy of punishment, and democratic theory.

 Representative publications include:

 - "Felon Disenfranchisement and Democratic Legitimacy."
 Social Theory & Practice.
-Forthcoming.
+2017.

 - "Other People’s Problems: Student Distancing, Epistemic Responsibility, and Injustice."
 Studies in Philosophy & Education.
 2016.

 - "Democracy’s Sovereign Enclosures: Territory and the All-Affected Principle."
 Constellations.
 2014.